-I’ve quit a few $hit jobs in my life.
+I’ve quit a few jobs in my life with a resignation letter.
 You probably have too.
 But when you resign from your position (yeah, the one that put food on your table) in an unprofessional manner, you’re a jerk.

 Don’t get me wrong, I totally understand the desire to ‘go out in style’ by flipping your boss the bird.
 But believe me, taking the low road by issuing a written highway salute gets you nowhere in your future career path fast.
 Former colleagues, bosses, and especially HR peops have a funny way of popping back into your life since many industries draw from a finite employment pool.

 The trick to quitting any job, whether you love it or can’t wait to leave it, is to write a concise and classy resignation letter that keeps you connected and the door open for references, networking, and even future jobs.